OSHPD-WebTeam/Standards-Policies-Procedures/README.md

-# OSHPD Web Team Standards, Policies, and Procedures
+# OSHPD Web Standards and Guidelines

 This documentation is being developed.